-For example, an active transient soft fault, created by a radiation-induced bit-flip in memory being read, causes an undetected unmasked soft error, when the read value is used as an index in a memory address calculation.
-A memory access violation caused by using a corrupted calculated address results in a detected permanent complete failure, as the executing process is killed by the operating system (OS), and a message is provided to the user.
-However, if using the corrupted calculated address results in an incorrect service that is not indicated, such as erroneous output, an undetected intermittent Byzantine failure occured.
+In an application program, a faulty value assignment to a pointer variable leads to erroneous accesses to a data structure or buffer overflow, which in turn may cause the program to crash due to an attempt to access an out-of-bound memory location.
+In the hardware, an active transient soft fault, created by a radiation-induced bit-flip in memory being read, causes an undetected unmasked soft error, when the read value is used as an index of a memory address calculation.
+A memory access violation caused by using a corrupted address results in a detected permanent failure, as the executing process is killed by the operating system (OS), and a message is provided to the user.
+However, if using the corrupted calculated address results in an incorrect service that is not indicated, such as erroneous output, an undetected intermittent Byzantine failure occurred.

-2.7 The Relationship between Faults, Errors and Failures
+2.8 The Relationship between Faults, Errors and Failures

-While a fault (e.g., a bug or stuck bit) is the cause of an error, its manifestation as a state change is considered an error (e.g., a bad value or incorrect execution), and the transition to an incorrect service is observed as a failure (e.g., an application abort or system crash) [142].
+While a fault is the cause of an error, its manifestation as a state change is considered an error, and the transition to an incorrect service is observed as a failure [142].
 A failure in a HPC system is typically observed through an application abort or a full/partial system outage.
+For example, a bug or stuck bit is a fault that manifests as an error in the form of a bad value or incorrect program execution; a failure is when an application aborts or a system crashes.
 There is a causality relationship between fault, error and failure, as shown in Figure 1.
-A Fault-error-failure chain is a DAG representation with faults, errors and failures as vertices.
-When the system is composed of multiple components, the failure of a single component causes a permanent or transient external fault for the other components that receive service from the failed component.
-Therefore, errors may be transformed into other errors and propagate through the system, generating further errors.
-A failure cascade is a failure of component B that cascades to component C if it causes a failure of C. For example, a faulty procedure argument leads to erroneous computation and may manifest as a failure in the form of an illegal procedure return value.
-To the caller of the function, this may activate a chain of errors that propagate until service failure occurs, i.e., a program crash.
+A fault-error-failure chain is a DAG representation with faults, errors and failures represented by its vertices.
+When the system is composed of multiple components, errors may be transformed into other errors and propagate through the system generating further errors, which may eventually result in a failure in the system.
+The failure of a single component causes a permanent or transient external fault for any other components that receive service from the failed component, which potentially causes errors and failures in those components.
+A failure cascade occurs when the failure of a component A causes an error and subsequently a failure in component B interfaced with A, and the sequence of events leads to failures in other system components interfaced with B. For example, a faulty procedure argument leads to erroneous computation and may manifest as an error in the form of an illegal procedure return value.
+To the caller of the function, this activates a chain of errors as the incorrect return value is passed to other functions, and the error propagates until service failure occurs, i.e., a program crash.
+In a parallel application, the failure of a process may potentially lead to failure of other processes communicating with the failed process, which causes the parallel application to hang.

-2.8 Resilience Capabilities
+2.9 Resilience Capabilities